 I’ve ridden the Conch Train more times than I can count, but learn something new each time I ride.
 One time, I learned that England has one queen, but Key West has 56!
 On another ride, I learned about how the sponging industry changed the history of the town.
 If you go there, check out the sponge market where you get off the Conch Train; natural sponges can make great gifts!

 Key West (and all the Florida Keys, for that matter) is a place where nothing is too important or taken too seriously.
 The pace of life is just a little slower, and people there are more relaxed.
 They don’t get caught up in the minutiae of every day life.
 Maybe it’s the sun, maybe the ocean breeze.
+Maybe it’s the sunsets and sunset sails you can take.
 Maybe it’s a cold beer available every ten feet as you walk down the street and a lack of open-container laws.
 Whatever it is, it counters that deep-down tiredness you feel after living the rat race for too long.
 It’s a feeling that is hard to describe; it has to be felt to be known.